Drugs: Costs & Consequences Frequently Asked Questions

 What is the DEA Educational Foundation?

-A 501(c)3 not-for-profit/non-profit foundation launched in 2001 to support the educational work of the DEA Museum through fundraising, advocacy, and outreach.
-The all-volunteer Board of Directors is comprised of a mix of corporate executives, former government leaders, scientists, and philanthropists who are committed to helping America learn about the history of drug abuse and DEA to reduce future drug use and abuse.
+The DEAEF Board of Directors is comprised of a mix of corporate executives, former government leaders, scientists and philanthropists who are committed to helping America learn about the history of drug abuse, providing positive prevention programming to communities and assisting DEA with reducing future drug use and abuse. .